Returns the size of a memory block allocated in the heap.

 Pointer to the memory block.

-The _aligned_msize function returns the size, in bytes, of the memory block allocated by a call to _aligned_malloc or _aligned_realloc.
-The alignment and offset values must be the same as the values passed to the function that allocated the block.
+The _msize function returns the size, in bytes, of the memory block allocated by a call to calloc, malloc, or realloc.

-When the application is linked with a debug version of the C run-time libraries, _aligned_msize resolves to _aligned_msize_dbg.
+When the application is linked with a debug version of the C run-time libraries, _msize resolves to _msize_dbg.
 For more information about how the heap is managed during the debugging process, see The CRT Debug Heap.

 This function validates its parameter.
-If memblock is a null pointer or alignment is not a power of 2, _msize invokes an invalid parameter handler, as described in Parameter Validation.
+If memblock is a null pointer, _msize invokes an invalid parameter handler, as described in Parameter Validation.
 If the error is handled, the function sets errno to EINVAL and returns -1.

 All versions of the C run-time libraries.